havertz2110/havertz2110.github.io/content/about/index.md

 My currently working area: DFIR, Reverse Engineering and AI

-This blog is inspired by a brother of mine in UIT: Jinn (lephuduc)
+Moreover, Im also interested in chemistry and physics ( especially in quantum tunnelling).
+If u have the same interest as me, feel free to give me a text :D, we can have small talks about them, see ya

 Here are some of my fav melodies:

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/4OemxsXH1V9f76lKuDZR9X?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+p/s: This blog is inspired by a brother of mine in UIT: Jinn (lephuduc)